Capitol Centre, Cardiff

 Capitol Centre (Canolfan Capitol) (previously: Capitol Exchange Centre (Canolfan cyfnewid Capitol)) is an indoor shopping centre in the city of Cardiff, Wales.
 Functioning as one of the city's retail malls, The building is built on the site of the former Capitol Theatre, and is situated at the eastern end of Queen Street near the Dumfries Place bus terminus and Cardiff Queen Street railway station.
+It was announced in 2026 that Capitol will be partially rebuilt as an Entertainment Complex, with construction estimated to be completed at some point in 2027.

 It was anchored by a large H&M store, with the front of the centre being dominated by Tesco since Virgin Megastores and Zavvi ceased operations in 2009.
 Tesco has dominated the front of the Capitol Centre since November 2012.